 Developed computer sound morphing techniques for IRCAM commission Vox 5, for 'supervoice' in sound-surround, proposed in 1979, made in '86.
 Subsequently developed large numbers of sound transformation software instruments working through the Composers Desktop Project.
 These are utilised to the full in Tongues of Fire (1993-4: Golden Nica, Ars Electronica, 1995).
 All these processes are described in the book Audible Design and made available on the Sound Loom.

 Later pieces include Fabulous Paris, sound meditation on modern megacities, using specially developed time-varying harmonic-field filters, and the 'Voiceprints', Two Women (1998, commissioned by DAAD for Parochialkirke, Berlin) and American Triptych (1999, commissioned by French Ministry of Culture).
 These pieces recreate and transform voices of well-known public figures in manner of personal portraits, cultural icons or political cartoons.

-Most recent pieces are The Division of Labour, variations on a text from Adam Smith's 'The Wealth of Nations', with the voice of Alex Gordon, Imago which, by a process of continual sonic metamorphosis on a single 'clink' (taken from Jonty Harrison's 'et ainsi de suite') arrives at allusions to the sea, birdsong, gamelan music and the human voice, and Globalalia, using syllables from 26 different languages to create a set of variations on the sounds of language itself.
+Between 200 and 2005 he created The Division of Labour, variations on a text from Adam Smith's 'The Wealth of Nations', with the voice of Alex Gordon, Imago which, by a process of continual sonic metamorphosis on a single 'clink' (taken from Jonty Harrison's 'et ainsi de suite') arrives at allusions to the sea, birdsong, gamelan music and the human voice, and Globalalia, using syllables from 26 different languages to create a set of variations on the sounds of language itself.